 Health care providers prescribe lisinopril (Prinivil, Zestril) more than most other blood pressure medications in the world.
-At last count, that is over 21 million Americans were taking it.
+At last count, over 20 million Americans were taking it.
 It belongs to a class of drugs called ACEis (angiotensin converting enzyme inhibitors) that includes:

 Common ACE Inhibitors: